Lambert House Renovations & Move

 MORTGAGE PAID OFF – DEFERRED MAINTENANCE NEXT

-Earlier this year, Lambert House retired the $2 million mortgage on our property.
+In early 2024, Lambert House retired the $2 million mortgage on our property.
 Paying off a $2 million mortgage in 7 years was a big achievement.
 If you are one of the donors who contributed to that first phase of our capital campaign, thank you.

 THE CONSTRUCTION